ujihisa/sugot/README.md

     * You can abbreviate them if they aren't the main concern of the function
 * Avoid naming colision, and for that you can abbreviate. (e.g. prefer `fmt` to `format`)

+### Tips

+  * `lein midje :autotest` to run a process to keep running unit test when you modify a file.

 ## FAQ

 * Do I have to `lein uberjar`?